top of page

 (seriously)

-Ryan Reynolds did plenty of work before Deadpool but nothing had this level of impact.
-Unapologetically profane, vile and violent, Deadpool also has a heart.
-It is his love of Vanessa that gives him a reason to live and make this film irresistible to watch.
+Unapologetically profane, vile and violent, Deadpool also has a heart and knows how to tell a damned good story.
+His love of Vanessa gives him a reason to live and makes this film irresistible to watch.
 For those who have faced a difficult, life-changing diagnosis, Deadpool knows you and feels you, too.
-So if cursing, superhero action, and bad guy blood are your cup of tea, Deadpool and this class are your Darjeeling.
+So if cursing, superhero action, and bad guy blood are your cup of truth-telling tea, Deadpool and this class are your Darjeeling.

 DP5.jpeg